 WESTFIELD – The Westfield and Brocton school districts will not be merging.

-Voters in Westfield on Wednesday defeated the proposition to merge the districts by a 718 to 507 vote.
+Voters in Westfield on Wednesday defeated the proposition to merge the districts by a 718-507 vote.

-Brocton voters favored the merger with a vote of 643 to 74.
+Brocton voters favored the merger with a vote of 643-74.

-The proposition had to pass in both districts for the merger to go ahead.
+The proposition had to pass in both districts for the merger to proceed.

 He added, “New York State has designed the centralization process to hinge on the will of the communities.
 Tonight’s defeat of the binding referendum reflects the will of the Westfield community.
 In the days ahead we must work together to provide the best educational opportunities possible for our children.”

-The merger plans have been discussed in both schools for more than 18 months.
+The merger plans have been discussed in both districts for more than 18 months.

 He said both districts have economic problems that could have improved with the merger.

-Hertlein said the Brocton Board of Education will meet Thursday to discuss what will happen in the future for the district.
+Hertlein said the Brocton Board of Education will meet today to discuss the district’s future.

-The geographic lines of the district would have extended for more than 70 miles and would have included about 900 students.
+The combined district would have included about 900 students.

-The two districts already are fielding football team made up of players from both high schools.
+The two districts already field a football team made up of players from both high schools.